jdefrance7/ast-uavcan/README.md

 ### Requests/Responses

-Requests/Responses can be sent in a similar way to Broadcasts but using the generic or specific `service()` funcitons with variable Request/Response transfer types.
+Requests and responses can be sent in a similar way to Broadcasts but using the generic or specific `service()` funcitons with variable `CanardRequest` or `CanardResponse` transfer types.